stooke/graal/substratevm/DebugInfo.md

 Note that single stepping within a compiled method includes file and line number info for inlined code, including inlined GraalVM methods.
-So, GDB may switch files even though you are still in the same compiled method.
+So, the debugger may switch files even though you are still in the same compiled method.

 ### Identifying the Location of Source Code